ethereum/EIPs/EIPS/eip-dynamic-target-base-fee.md

 ### Voting

-Validators voting on a target fee for transactions allows for a stable, neutral index to track.
+Validators voting on a desired transaction cost could be a credibly neutral index to track.
 An alternative approach could be to target some arbitrary constant cost for a transaction in ETH, but this risks fees becoming too high in the event of an increase in the value of ETH.
 Yet another approach would be to track a target cost in fiat, but introducing ETH price oracles into the protocol could be an attack vector.
 In practice the community may reach rough consensus on a reasonable fiat cost to target, and validator votes would serve as a credibly neutral oracle.

 ## Backwards Compatibility